heislertecreator/spring-cloud-config-consumer/README.md

 This video also produces my artifacts, <a href="https://github.com/heislertecreator/spring-cloud-config">spring-cloud-config</a> and <a href="https://github.com/heislertecreator/spring-cloud-config-server">spring-cloud-config-server</a>

 My working projects, so far, are on tecreations.ca, in this: <a href="https://tecreations.ca/java/downloads/release/">https://tecreations.ca/java/downloads/release/<a> directory space.

+  The tec.xml files are used with: <a href="https://tecreations.ca/java/downloads/release/DependencyViewer.jar">DependencyViewer.jar</a>.
+Please read the "<a href='https://tecreations.ca/java/documentation/index.html'>Documentation</a>".